 People are curious by nature and thanks to the internet, anyone curious about a topic or looking to expand their skills or even learn a new skill can take classes online on their time.
-One of the best options for taking classes online is through Coursera.
+One of the best options for taking classes online is through the courses that are available on Coursera.
 Coursera offers numerous courses and works with leading universities and companies.

 With people focusing on self-improvement more than ever these days, we wanted to shine a light on The 9 Best Courses on Coursera for Creatives to give you some choices should you be looking to start down a new path in 2020.